 This refers to designing your own approach to training through research online, people you know and your own knowledge from experience.

-- You don’t have any distraction of other people’s opinions, having to relay information to anyone or have hold ups of waiting for plan updates and check ins.
+You don’t have any distraction from other people’s opinions, having to relay information to anyone or have hold-ups of waiting for plan updates and check-ins.

 Best suited to

-So, whatever plan or combination you choose, all training approaches have their pros, cons and people they are best suited too.
+So, whatever plan or combination you choose, all training approaches have their pros, cons and people they are best suited to.